rosendomendoza/App05-invoice-generation/README.md

 # What is this project?
-This is an app that creates PDF invoices out of Excel files
+This app creates PDF invoices out of Excel files data This application is a requirement of the
+"Udemy Python Megacourse - Ardit Sulce"